 Research in health economics is becoming a worldwide phenomenon.
 Healthcare costs are rising rapidly creating a serious concern for health care decision makers around the world.
 The sustainability of the health care system, that is accessible and affordable to all, is hard to achieve and maintain.
 The difficulties related to ensuring a fair and comprehensive health care system are an important incentive for conducting health economic research.

 This is why health economics is a dynamic and growing research area with numerous job opportunities.
-The specialization offers a unique combination of epidemiological and health economic courses, which are aimed at teaching you important analytical and professional skills for designing, carrying out and reporting academic research in the field of health economics.
-Typically, as a Health Economics student you will deal with questions such as:
+The specialization offers a unique combination of epidemiological and health economics courses, which are aimed at teaching you important analytical and professional skills for designing, carrying out and reporting academic research in the field of health economics.
+Typically, as a Health Economics student, you will deal with questions such as:

-How do we balance between affordability of health care and quality of health care?
+How do we balance between the affordability of healthcare and quality of healthcare?
 Are new health care interventions worth the expenditure?
 How do health care systems perform relative to each other in terms of solidarity and affordability?
 Are health and health care distributed fairly within populations?
 How can we improve our current health economic research methods?
 How can we design health economic studies?